mmagnus/yeast-spotifier/readme.md

     pip install -e git+http://github.com/mmagnus/yeast-spotifier.git#egg=yeast-spotifier

+or download the repository and install from the folder:

+    pip install -e .

 if you want to have only the code installed in your system, simply run:

     pip install yeast-spotifier

 # Changelog

 v1.2 Works on Windows ;-)